openwisp/openwisp-docs/developer/contributing.rst

 ::

   git pull origin master
-  # if there's an issue for your patch
+  # if there's an issue your patch addresses
-  git checkout -b issues/48
+  git checkout -b issues/48-issue-title-shortened

+  # if there is no issue for your branch, (we suggest creating one anyway)
-  # if you prefer a descriptive name
+  # use a descriptive name
   git checkout -b autoregistration

 2. Commit message style guidelines